ayust/alpha-guide/content/new-goals/missions.md

 If you decide to pursue mission running as a source of income, you'll want to build up standing with a particular NPC corporation in order to get access to higher tiers of mission agents (which can then give you harder missions with better rewards).
+Training the skills `Social` and `Connections` will grant you quicker access to higher-level missions.

 In order to tackle these harder missions you'll also want to continue upgrading to larger classes of ships such as cruisers and battlecruisers.